kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Dynamic Graphs Can Be Valuable Inside Frameworks, Not Applications
+## Dynamic Graphs Can Be Valuable Inside Frameworks, Not Applications { #dynamic-graphs-inside-frameworks }

 There is also an architectural layering point.